tricarico672/Capstone_Text_Analysis/README.md

 strip_last_lines,
 sentiment_analysis.

+Since txt files are already provided in https://github.com/tricarico672/Capstone_Text_Analysis/tree/main/txt%20statements, there is no need to run the pdf_to_txt program.

-Functioning: simply specify the directory where the pdf files are located and an output directory where you want the txt files to be stored
+Functioning: simply specify the directory (path to folder) where the txt files are located on your computer after the download and run the sentiment_analysis snippet.